bpleines/ansible-infoblox/README.md

 Dynamically create host records in Infoblox using Ansible!

-A collection of roles featuring some of Infoblox's new integration in Core v2.5 to:  1) add a sequence of host records at the next available ip address 2) start the dns service 3) take a configuration snapshot 4) provision a gridmaster member
+A collection of roles featuring some of Infoblox's new integration in Core v2.5 to:
+1. Add a sequence of host records at the next available ip address
+2. Update a service
+3. Take a configuration snapshot
+4. Provision a gridmaster member

 Requirements
 ------------